openshift/enhancements/enhancements/installer/image-based-installer.md

 The prerequisites to generating a seed OCI image are the following:

 - an already provisioned single-node OpenShift cluster (seed SNO).
-   - The CPU topology of that host must align with the target host(s), i.e. they should have the same number of cores.
+   - The CPU topology of that host must align with the target host(s), i.e. it should have the same number of cores and the same tuned performance configuration (ie. reserved CPUs).
 - the [Lifecycle Agent](https://github.com/openshift-kni/lifecycle-agent/tree/main)
   operator must be installed on the seed SNO.